skamens-fordham/cisc5595-assignment3-template/README.md

 ## First Come, First-Served Scheduler

-Create new files in your directory called `cpu_scheduler_fcfs.h` and `cpu_scheduler_fcfs.cpp` to contain your implementation of a First-Come, First-Served process scheduler.
-Add these to your repository using `git add`, and update your Makefile to build them.
+There will be a starter header file in your directory called `cpu_scheduler_fcfs.h` which will contain the declaration of your First-Come, First-Served scheduler class.
+Add a new file `cpu_scheduler_fcfs.cpp` to contain your implementation of this class.
+Add the new file to your repository using `git add`, and update your Makefile to build it.

-In these files, implement this scheduling algorithm.
+Based on the instructions in the header file, implement this scheduler class in these files.

 ## Priority round-robin scheduler

-Create new files in your directory called `cpu_scheduler_priority_rr.h` and `cpu_scheduler_priority_rr.cpp` for your implementation of a priority-based round robin scheduler.
-Add these to your repository using `git add`, and update your Makefile to build them.
+There will be a starter header file in your directory called `cpu_scheduler_priority_rr.h` which will contain the declaration of your Priority Round-Robin scheduler class.
+Add a new file `cpu_scheduler_priority_rr.cpp` to contain your implementation of this class.
+Add the new file to your repository using `git add`, and update your Makefile to build it.

-Implement this algorithm in these files.
+Based on the instructions in the header file, implement this scheduler class in these files.

 # run_processes